Pricing

 Tours of France

-Offered as both custom tours for groups of at least 7 people, or as a pre-planned journey on set dates with other like-minded travelers (possibly as large as groups of 10-12).
+Offered for groups of at least 10 people, and as a pre-planned journey on set dates with other like-minded travelers.

 Prices will start at 6000€ per person and will include the whole kit and kaboodle over ten days.
 10 lunches, 9 dinners, 9 hotel nights, and every single kilometer of train travel, starting and ending in Paris.